erpnext/foundation/foundation/www/docs/user/manual/en/accounts/tax-withholding-category.md

 <br>

 * Now, lets create another invoice same as the above.
-Although the invoice amount didn't cross the Single threshhold, we see that tax has been charged.
-This is because the previous and the current invoice adds up to be 30,000 which exceeds the Cumulative threshhold and hence tax based on the rate provided in the **Tax Withholding Category** are applied accordingly.
+Although the invoice amount didn't cross the Single threshold, we see that tax has been charged.
+This is because the previous and the current invoice adds up to be 30,000 which exceeds the Cumulative threshold and hence tax based on the rate provided in the **Tax Withholding Category** are applied accordingly.

 <img class="screenshot" alt="Tax Withholding Category" src="{{docs_base_url}}/assets/img/accounts/tax-withholding-category-8.png">